alberacca/alberacca.github.io/_pages/about.md

 ### Experience
 ***

+* 2023- : ML Researcher, Daedalean
+  *__Computer Vision__ for autonomous flight

-* 2023- : Schmdit Research Fellow, Imperial College London, I-X centre for AI in Science
+* 2023-2024 : Schmdit Research Fellow, Imperial College London, I-X centre for AI in Science
   * __Reinforcement Learning__ and __Model Predictive Control__ for the control of extreme events

 * 2019-2023: PhD Candidate, University of Cambridge, Department of Engineering